-First, though, we dyed our pasta which is super simple.
+First, though, you must dye your pasta, which is super simple.

 Now you’re ready to use the colored pasta for kids art activities!

 Now that you have your pasta dyed, here’s a video showing Pasta Arts and Crafts in action!
-And don’t forget to scroll down to get the step-by-step instructions.
+And don’t forget to scroll down to get more ideas.

 - Colored pasta shapes

-- Air dry clay (we used Sculpt-It! because we had it on hand, but Crayola air dry clay or homemade air dry clay would both work well, too)
+- Air dry clay (we used Sculpt-It, but Crayola air dry clay would work, too)

 - Small wood dowels (optional)